 2. Stance

-The game’s strategies are completely different in singles and doubles.
-But the most important thing as a badminton player is to take the right stance.
 You may have seen that players don’t run in a badminton match.
-Rather they take one or two steps, and after every stroke, they come back to their original stance.
+Instead, they take one or two steps, and after every stroke, they return to their original stance.

-A correct and stable stance will give you easy movements.
-So your opponent will not have a clear place to drop the shuttle.
-Also, your stance depends on whether you are a right-handed or a left-handed player, your opponent’s strategy and type of play, and how you are going to pursue your game like an offense or defense.
+Also, your stance depends on whether you are right-handed or left-handed, your opponent’s strategy and type of play, and how you will pursue your game like an offense or defense.

 - Attacking Stance

-When your opponent forces you to play an overhead forehand stroke in the third court, then you must face the sidelines, legs and shoulders width apart, and keep your racket leg behind.
-Now, you need to raise both of your arms to attack.
-This stance will allow you to generate power and attack the shuttle downward.
+When your opponent forces you to play an overhead forehand stroke in the third court, you must face the sidelines, legs and shoulders width apart, and keep your racket leg behind.

 - Defensive Stance